- The list of activist groups

 Operation Libero, co-founded by Flavin Kleiner, is a liberal transpartisan movement in Switzerland.
 Based on liberal principles of justice, multicultural citizenship, and constitutional patriotism, Operation Libero promotes a diverse and all-embracing Switzerland.

 - The organization with a strong core has started and won several progressive campaigns.

 - Due to its struggles for freedom of movement between Switzerland and the European Union, liberal immigrant policy, and climate change, it is regarded as upheaval in the Swiss political landscape.

 2.Mesa de Mujeres de Juárez

-Extinction Rebellion was launched with the core objective of employing non-violent civil disobedience.
-The movement aims to compel the governments to act justly on climate emergency to make the world a better place for the next generations.
+- Extinction Rebellion was launched with the core objective of employing non-violent civil disobedience.
+The movement aims to compel the governments to act justly on climate emergencies to make the world better for the next generations.

 4.FEMNET (The African Women’s Development and Communication Network)

 FEMNET is a pan-African, Nairobi-based organization dedicated to strengthening women’s voices and rights in Africa.

 - It is a membership-based feminist group with over 800 members across 49 African countries.